intersystems-community/integratedml-demo/README.md

 ## How to install datasets on Windows

 First, install IRIS using the kit and license key provided to you as part of the IntegratedML beta program.
-Running IntegratedML on Windows is a bit limited in functionality, and is best discussed with InterSystems Product Management to determine how best to proceed.
+Currently, the Windows version of IntegratedML does not contain a functioning default Provider, so users must CREATE or TRAIN models adding a ```...USING {"provider":"H2O"}``` at the end of the statement.

 ## How to use IntegratedML